Tejas320/Blog-generation-aws-genai/README.md

-# Blog generation using AWS Lambda and AWS BedRock
+# Blog generation using AWS Lambda and AWS Bedrock

 ## Overview
 This project leverages AWS Lambda and AWS Bedrock to create a serverless blog generation pipeline.
 The system automates content creation using advanced AI models hosted on AWS Bedrock, triggered by AWS Lambda functions.
 It's designed to efficiently generate high-quality blog content without the need for managing servers or infrastructure.